ParsaHarooni/taakht-backend/README.md

   - Docker and Docker Compose setup

 - **Phase 1.2**: Database Models & Migrations ✅
-  - User model with authentication fields
+  - User model with authentication fields, profile data, and statistics
-  - Item model for trading items
+  - Item model for trading items with comprehensive details and location
-  - Trade model for item exchanges
+  - Trade model for item exchanges with multi-item support and counter offers
-  - Category model for item organization
+  - Category model for hierarchical item organization
-  - ItemImage model for media storage
+  - ItemImage model for media storage with metadata and processing
+  - TradeItem model for managing items within trades
-  - Tortoise ORM integration
+  - Tortoise ORM integration with proper relationships and indexes

 ### 🔄 **Current Progress**
 - **Phase 1.3**: Authentication & Authorization (Next)